• Instagram icon with link to IfADo's Instagram presence

 Elderly woman working on the laptop

-The Networking Group Aging investigates the mechanisms of cognitive aging and their influencing factors in order to preserve and improve work ability and wellbeing even at an advanced age.
+The group Aging investigates the mechanisms of cognitive aging and their influencing factors in order to preserve and improve work ability and wellbeing even at an advanced age.

 Address